 • Worker enrollment.
 Background checks (criminal history, abuse registry, sex offender registry), Medicare/Medicaid exclusion check, training verification, Service Agreement intake, Form I-9, W-4.

-• Year-end W-2 issuance to workers.
+• Biweekly direct deposit and year-end W-2 issuance to workers.

 Contact: 1-888-444-3109 or consumerdirecttn.com.
 CDTN's office hours and member-services contact information are listed on their website.